-Postbaccalaureate (postbac) premedical programs are an increasingly popular option for aspiring physicians to secure entry into medical schools.
-For example, over 15 percent of the incoming class within medical schools in 2011 participated in such programs.
-There are a huge number of postbac programs out there, a list of which is maintained by the American Association of Medical Colleges (AAMC).
-Here, we outline the five most important elements to consider when choosing a premedical postbac program.
+Postbaccalaureate (postbac or post-bacc) premedical programs are a solid option for aspiring physicians to gain entry into medical school.
+There are a huge number of postbac programs out there, a list of which is maintained by the AAMC.

 1 | Does the Program’s Model Fit Your Needs?

-Postbac programs are subdivided into two models that service each swathe of students.
+Postbac programs are subdivided into two models that serve each swath of students.
 For instance, Bryn Mawr’s postbac program “offers highly motivated career changers who never took the premedical courses the opportunity to complete an intensive, full-time preparation for medical school in one year.”
-In contrast, UCSF’s postbac program is designed for “individuals who have been unsuccessful in gaining admission to medical school or who have completed the required undergraduate course work, but feel they need more preparation before initiating the medical school application process.”
-Furthermore, keep in mind that some programs are geared specifically towards students who came from underserved backgrounds.

 2 | Does the Program Offer Financial Aid?

-Look for postbac programs that have robust financial aid programs and packages, as many postbac programs are extremely expensive.
-For example, the tuition for Johns Hopkins’ postbac program is $40,100 for the 2018-2019 academic year.
-This cost can further compound the debt accrued in college (an average of $30,000 in 2015) and medical school (an average of $200,000 in 2017).
+This cost can further compound the debt accrued in college and medical school, averaging $260,000 in 2025.
 Take the time to visit each postbac program’s associated financial aid website.
 Determine if their financial aid office offers grants or scholarships, and if you qualify for them.
-At the minimum, make sure they offer Federal Direct Loans and that their office is well-versed in processing financial aid applications.
+At a minimum, make sure they offer Federal Direct Loans and that their office is well-versed in processing financial aid applications.

 3 | Does the Program Have a Successful and Transparent Track Record for Getting Students into Medical School?